martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 registry established in {{!TLS13}}:

 * The `external_id_hash` extension defined in {{external_id_hash}} has been
-  assigned a code point of TBD; it is recommended and is marked as "Encrypted" in TLS 1.3.
+  assigned a code point of TBD; it is recommended and is marked as "CH, EE" in TLS 1.3.

 * The `external_session_id` extension defined in {{external_session_id}} has